 The Centers for Medicare & Medicaid Services (CMS) has received your correspondence regarding a proposed Workers' Compensation Medicare Set-Aside Arrangement (WCMSA) amount for the above-named claimant.
 Based on the information you provided, we have identified the above-named claimant as a Medicare beneficiary.
-If the Health Insurance Claim Number (HICN) listed above is incorrect, you must provide CMS with the correct HICN within </
+If the Medicare ID (Health Insurance Claim Number [HICN] or Medicare Beneficiary Identifier) listed above is incorrect, you must provide CMS with the correct Medicare ID within ‹‹# of days›› of the date of this letter.